The Dead Pool: Plot

-A man named Gus Wheeler, claiming responsibility for the murders, douses himself in gasoline and threatens to light himself on fire in front of a large crowd.
-Wheeler is not the murderer, but an attention seeker desperate to appear on camera.
-Walker foils his plan by refusing to film him; however Wheeler accidentally sets himself on fire, but fortunately Callahan saves him.
-Impressed by her refusal to exploit Wheeler, Callahan and Walker become close.
-Meanwhile, Swan tells Callahan and Quan of Harlan Rook, a deranged fan suffering from "process schizophrenia" who thinks the director stole his ideas and work; Swan has a restraining order against him.
+An attention-seeker named Gus Wheeler, falsely claiming responsibility for the murders, douses himself in gasoline and threatens to light himself on fire in front of a large crowd.
+Walker foils his ploy by refusing to film him; Wheeler accidentally sets himself on fire, but Callahan saves him.
+Impressed by Walker's refusal to exploit Wheeler, Callahan becomes close with her.
+Meanwhile, Swan tells Callahan and Quan about Harlan Rook, a deranged fan suffering from "process schizophrenia" who thinks the director stole his ideas and work; Swan has a restraining order against him.

 Rook kills television personality Nolan Kennard, another person on the dead pool list, using a radio-controlled car filled with C4 explosive under the victim's vehicle.
 Callahan finds a toy car wheel at the crime scene, and later sees another toy car following him and Quan.
-Recognizing the threat, they flee through the city pursued by the toy car and Rook himself controlling it from his car.
+Recognizing the threat, they flee through the city pursued by the toy car, controlled by Rook while driving his own car at the same time.
 Trapped in an alleyway, Rook sends the car in armed.
 Callahan is able to back the car up enough so the engine takes most of the blast.
-Both survive, but Quan has broken ribs.
+Both survive, but Quan has broken ribs; Harry later finds out Quan was wearing a bulletproof vest, on the recommendation of his father to take Harry's advice.

 Rook, claiming to be Swan, calls Walker at the television station and invites her to Swan's film studio for an interview.
+Rook kills the cameraman and kidnaps Samantha.
 The police discover at Rook's apartment torn posters of Swan's films, large quantities of explosives, and Walker's name replacing Callahan's on the dead pool list.
 At the studio, Callahan confronts Rook holding Walker hostage.
 The detective surrenders his .44 Magnum revolver after Rook threatens to slit her throat.
 Callahan lures Rook to a pier after a chase during which Rook shoots at him with his own gun.
-Rook runs out of ammunition, and Callahan shoots Rook with a Svend Foyn harpoon cannon, impaling him.
-Callahan leaves with Walker as the police arrive.
+Rook runs out of bullets, and Callahan shoots him with a Svend Foyn harpoon cannon, impaling him through his chest.
+Callahan retrieves his gun and leaves with Walker just as the police and news media arrive.